TheDefpom/Keithley-VFD-Replacement/README.md

 The tricky part is the font used, I had to modify a "good enough" version fo the main readout as it needed to match the char list for the ohms, mu, and degrees symbols as used in the 5x7 default font from the GFX library, if you find (or make) a better font for this let me know so it can be included. however the 5x7 works very well for the sub readout (the bottom display section) as it has chars that work perfectly for the graphing it has.

-I have made a video showing the reverse engineering, proof of conecpts, and the final build and installation of the TFT into my Keithley 2002, this can be seen here: https://youtu.be/HHad28dQnug
+I have made a video showing the reverse engineering, proof of concepts, and the final build and installation of the TFT into my Keithley 2002, this can be seen here: https://youtu.be/HHad28dQnug

 Original credit and links must remain in the code header for any forks of the code.